Ask for Horses: Memoir of a Dream-Guided Life

 By David Biespiel

-Acclaimed poet and essayist David Biespiel tells the story of the rise and fall of a Jewish boyhood in Texas, and his search for the answer to his life’s central riddle: Are we ever done leaving home?
+Are we ever done leaving home?
+Acclaimed poet and memoirist David Biespiel tells the story of the rise and fall of his Jewish boyhood in Texas, and his search for the answer to his life’s central riddle.

 More Praise for A Place of Exodus: